Oral Cancer: Surgery

 Trouble eating or drinking

-Talk with your healthcare providers about what signs to look for and when to call
+Talk with your healthcare providers about what changes you should watch for and when

-them.
+to call them.
 Make sure you know what number to call with questions or problems.
+Is

 there a different number for evenings and weekends?